-- 8 Click Clear to remove the information from the Layer 2 Trace table and start a new trace.
+8 Click Clear to remove the information from the Layer 2 Trace table and start a new trace. - or -

-- Click Close to close the dialog.

-- or -

 Click Save to open the Save Up Dependency dialog.
 This dialog provides a list of Layer 2 paths, found in the Layer 2 trace, that can use up dependencies in WhatsUp Gold polling dependency rules.
 For more information, see Dependencies overview in the WhatsUp Gold Help.